opentracing/opentracing-java/README.md

 For any execution context or Thread, at most one `Span` may be "active".
 Of course there may be many other `Spans` involved with the execution context which are (a) started, (b) not finished, and yet (c) not "active": perhaps they are waiting for I/O, blocked on a child Span, or otherwise off the critical path.

-It's inconvenient to pass an active `Span` from function to function manually, so OpenTracing provides an `ActiveSpanSource` abstraction to provide access to an `ActiveSpan` and to pin and `defer()` it for re-activation in other execution contexts (e.g., in an async callback).
+It's inconvenient to pass an active `Span` from function to function manually, so OpenTracing provides an `ActiveSpanSource` abstraction to provide access to an `ActiveSpan` and to pin and `capture()` it for re-activation in other execution contexts (e.g., in an async callback).

 Access to the active `Span` is straightforward: